 This section summarizes some key strengths and priorities for improvement based on NADCP's Key Components and Best Practice Standards.
 Please note that this is not a comprehensive list of all strengths or areas for improvement, but instead highlights the program's greatest perceived strengths and highest priority areas for improvement.
 After this section, there are detailed results for each of the Key Components that provide a more comprehensive assessment of the program's alignment with best practices.

 Program Strengths

-The CCTC follows most best practice standards.
-Among its many positive attributes, the program is especially strong in the following areas:
+The RCTC follows many best practices.
+Among its many positive attributes, the program was especially strong in the following areas.